Already volunteered? Please fill out a feedback form. Thanks for your service!

 - Other miscellaneous projects will also be identified

 Tools and equipment necessary to perform the volunteer project will be provided.
-Volunteer projects are identified prior to the Park’s opening day, and the project list is updated periodically and available on the website.
+Volunteer projects are identified throughout the season, and the project list is updated periodically and available on the website.

 Campsite space, rustic or primitive housing may be provided for volunteers.
-However all personal gear, food, bedding, and drinking water shall be the responsibility of the volunteer.
-If the specific project warrants the use of BSP vehicles or chainsaw, related certification will be determined and/or made available, and authorization forms will be completed.
+However, all personal gear, food, bedding, and drinking water shall be the responsibility of the volunteer.
+If the specific project warrants the use of BSP vehicles or equipment, authorization forms will be completed and approved prior to use.

 Baxter State Park